THEdavehogue/glassdoor-analysis/README.md

   <b>THE DREADED CAPTCHA</b>
 </p>

 - I attempted many workarounds to allow me to automatically solve CAPTCHA images, but to no avail.
 The most promising package out there is [tesseract](https://github.com/tesseract-ocr/tesseract) and its python integration `pytesseract`.
-Given more time to work on this project, I would spend more time training tesseract to solve this problem.
+Given more time to work on this project, I would build integrate tesseract to solve this problem.

 - The solution I implemented was a pause in my scraper that would wait for me to manually solve the captcha in the selenium browsers, and once I had done that, resume the scrape.
 Since I only encountered these challenge images every 10 minutes or so, it made sense just to babysit the process until I had collected all the data I needed.